cloudfork-com/moneypenny-aws-controls/README.md

 ### AWS deployment

 `moneypenny-aws-controls` is deployed as a AWS Lambda service that is invoked by the AWS EventBridge Scheduler or by your Browser.
-Access from the Browser requires Basic Authentication The credentials need to be provide as environment variable values upon deployment.
+Access from the Browser requires Basic Authentication ; because of the Browser access requirement, AWS IAM cannot be used.
+The credentials need to be provided as environment variable values upon deployment.
 Goto the folder `lambda` to find scripts and resources for deployment.

 #### create IAM Policy